-C. CAPITAL ASSETS
+NOTE 3.
+DETAILED NOTES (cont) C. CAPITAL ASSETS

 The Agency has begun the process of investing in repairs to the City of Albany's revitalization area.
 The project costs associated with this are accounted for as capital projects and once the projects are completed, they are transferred to the City of Albany.
-As of June 30, 2011, all City Projects have been completed and the asset value was transferred to the City of Albany.
+As of June 30, 2013, all projects have been completed and the assets were transferred to the City of Albany.